-- 1. All-Electronic Toll Collection: Toll transactions are registered electronically under an open road system.
+- All-Electronic Toll Collection: Toll transactions are registered electronically under an open road system.
 There are no barriers, cash or token/ticket toll booths or coin machines.
-Motorists are not required to stop or slow down to pay tolls when entering or exiting the highway, nor are they lane-restricted. - 2.
-Open Access Highway: All vehicles are able to travel on Highway 407 ETR.
-Users are either identified for billing purposes through video-based licence plate identification or by a transponder. - 3.
-Revenue Maximization: Fully flexible toll rates enable the operator of Highway 407 ETR to manage congestion and maximize revenue by charging based on usage, by time of day, by vehicle type, direction and zone of the highway.
+Motorists are not required to stop or slow down to pay tolls when entering or exiting the highway, nor are they lane-restricted. - Open-Access Highway: All vehicles are able to travel on Highway 407 ETR.
+Users are either identified for billing purposes through video-based licence plate identification or by a transponder. - Revenue Optimization: Fully flexible toll rates allow 407 ETR to manage congestion and optimize revenue by charging based on usage by: season day of week, distance, time of use, vehicle type, direction and zone(s) of the highway.

-As a vehicle enters or exits Highway 407 ETR, vehicle information is gathered, either by reading a vehicle-mounted transponder or by recording the licence plate as a digital video image.
+As a vehicle enters or exits Highway 407 ETR, vehicle information is gathered, either by reading a vehicle-mounted transponder or by photographing the front1 and/or rear licence plate.
 This information is transmitted to the back-office computer systems, where the vehicle's entry and exit are matched to generate a complete trip.
 Tolls are calculated and billed to the account of the user.

 A transponder is a small electronic radio-frequency-identification device that works in tandem with the electronic sensors on overhead gantries located at entry and exit points on Highway 407 ETR and which log a vehicle's trip on the highway.
 Mounted correctly, the transponder is attached to the interior of the windshield of the vehicle, behind the rear-view mirror.
 Installation requires no tools and can be done in less than two minutes.
-By law, transponders are mandatory for heavy vehicles using Highway 407 ETR, which have a Registered Gross Vehicle Weight (RGVW) or gross weight of over 5,000 kilograms (five tonnes).
+By law, transponders are mandatory for heavy vehicles using Highway 407 ETR, which have a Registered Gross Vehicle Weight ("RGVW") or gross weight of over 5,000 kilograms (five tonnes).